tidev/titanium-docs/docs/api/global.md

 ### console

-Titanium provides [console](Global.console) support familiar to many javascript developers for logging at the toplevel, in addition to the <Titanium.API> logging facilities.
+Titanium provides [console](Global.Console) support familiar to many javascript developers for logging at the toplevel, in addition to the [Titanium](Titanium.API) logging facilities.

 ### Timers

 Titanium has built-in support for one-off and repeating timers:

 * Use [setTimeout](Global.setTimeout) to start a one-off timer.
 * Use [setInterval](Global.setInterval) to start a repeating timer.

 ### Alert